softprops/zig-lambda-runtime/README.md

 This library targets the provided lambda runtime, prefer `provided.al2023` the latest, which assumes an executable named `bootstrap`.

-To produce one of these, add the following in you in `build.zig``
+To produce one of these, add the following in your `build.zig` file

 ```zig
 const std = @import("std");